-Importing your data into BookWyrm from GoodReads, LibraryThing, StoryGraph, OpenLibrary or Calibre
+Importing your data into BookWyrm from Goodreads, LibraryThing, StoryGraph, OpenLibrary or Calibre

 You can bring your account data from many other book services into BookWyrm.
 Here’s how:

-1. Log into the service you want to move from, and export your book data as a CSV file (here’s how to do this on GoodReads ⧉, other services may have their own methods)
+1. Log into the service you want to move from, and export your book data as a CSV file (here’s how to do this on Goodreads ⧉, other services may have their own methods)

 2. Log into BookWyrm, click on your account icon to bring up the main menu, then select Settings